Bachelor of Education (Secondary) - Graduate entryBachelors Graduate Entry

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible for the award of Bachelor of Education (Secondary) a candidate shall successfully complete not less than sixteen (16) units (192 credit points) comprising:
+To be eligible for the award of Bachelor of Education (Secondary) a candidate shall successfully complete not less than sixteen (16) units comprising:

-- two (2) sequential units in a curriculum specialisation listed in Part B; and
+- two (2) sequential units in a curriculum specialisation listed in Part B of the Schedule;

 - Permission to undertake a practicum will at all times be at the discretion of the Head of the School of Education.